How our vehicles are shaping the recycling of tomorrow

 But it doesn’t stop there.
 The excavator changes tools.
 It rips the roof of the car open and tears out the leather seats, the upholstery, the instrument panel.
 Then, with almost surgical precision, the excavator seizes the front of the wiring harness and rolls up the multicolor tangle of cables until the bundle dangles beneath the excavator arm.

-In this nondescript industrial estate in the Munich suburb of Unterschleißheim up to 10,000 cars undergo this treatment every year – making it Germany’s biggest car recycler.
+In this nondescript industrial estate in the Munich suburb of Unterschleißheim several thousand cars undergo this treatment every year.
 The BMW Group Recycling and Dismantling Centre (RDC) has been here since 1994, mainly dismantling pre-series vehicles, one-offs from testing and development that are not authorized for sale, tearing them to pieces and recycling them in the brightly lit workshops.

 BMW Recycling